|Location:||Put-In-Bay, Bass Island. (41°39'N , 82°84'W)|

 The cave was important for the survival of the winery during the prohibition.
 In this years most of the 17 wineries in Put-In-Bay failed.
 Heineman Winery survived by selling unfermented grape juice, running a taxi service and - you guessed it - conducting cave tours.
 Today the cave is part of a winery experience: Wine Tours and Tasting includes a Wine Cellar Tour, a Crystal Cave Tour and a glass of wine or grape juice.

-Mammoth Cave is not another name of the cave, but a second cave, on the opposite side of the road.
+We also added the name Mammoth Cave to the list, because often this cave was wrongly named Mammoth Cave.
+Mammoth Cave is actually not another name of the cave, it's a second cave, on the opposite side of the road.
 It was once a show cave too, but is closed now.